kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/105-ux-best-practices/getting-attention/100-tell-user-and-ask.md

-# Tell user and ask
+# Tell User What the Action is and Ask for it